-Nicholas J. Westers, Psy.D., a clinical psychologist at Children’s Health℠ and assistant professor at UT Southwestern Medical Center, says parents need to consider how risk-prone their child is to participate in dangerous online challenges that may encourage participants to hurt or even kill themselves, whether by accident or on purpose.
+Nicholas J. Westers, Psy.D., ABPP, a clinical psychologist at Children’s Health℠ and Associate Professor at UT Southwestern Medical Center, says parents need to consider how risk-prone their child is to participate in dangerous online challenges that may encourage participants to hurt or even kill themselves, whether by accident or on purpose.

 “Parents need to think about how inclined their child is to engage in risky behavior, how socially isolated their child may feel, how active their child is on social media and who their child spends time with on a regular basis,” Dr. Westers says.

 - Today’s challenge will be forgotten tomorrow.
 Except by you.
 You will always bear the scars for momentary popularity.
 Sadly, everyone else will move on to the next thing by the weekend.

 - “I’m so glad I [insert dangerous activity here],” said no one ever.
 If you’re truly honest with yourself, is this a risk you will be proud you made looking back two weeks from now?
 Or two months from now?

 - The challenge isn’t really all that popular.
 And there’s a reason for that.
 The “wow factor” people might have doesn’t mean they are impressed in a positive way.
 Shock doesn’t equal approval.